TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC program that extracts embedded kernel modules ELFs from bootimage.elf or embedded ePSP flash files from pcff.elf.

-kbl_elf_extract - by @CelesteBlue-dev and @dots-tb
+psp2-kbl-elf-extract - by @CelesteBlue-dev and @dots-tb
 ---
-A PC program that extracts embedded secure kernel modules ELFs from kernel_boot_loader.elf.seg1.
+A PC program that extracts embedded secure kernel modules ELF files from kernel_boot_loader.elf.seg1.
+TODO: support directly kernel_boot_loader.elf.

 unarzl - by @TeamMolecule
 ---